Hi, I’m Dave Albrechta.

 During my years as a conventional plaintiff’s lawyer, I began to notice a pattern.
 Because our traditional adversarial system focuses primarily on monetary compensation, clients often left the process feeling that they had not truly received justice — that the underlying wrongs remained raw and unresolved.

-In 2023, influenced by a number of factors — becoming a parent, COVID, and broader unrest at home and abroad — I began exploring other ways of being a lawyer.
+In 2023, influenced by a number of factors — being a parent, COVID, and broader unrest at home and abroad — I began exploring other ways of being a lawyer.
 I wanted to bring more kindness, collaboration, and cooperation into the practice of law.
 I crafted a blueprint for helping clients heal from the traumas they had experienced, rather than fighting for years over financial compensation alone.

 That search led Eleni and me to the integrative law movement.
 In 2024, we renamed our firm Aspen Grove Integrative Law.
 During this transition, I hired a coach, Kim Wright, to help me bring my vision into reality.
 Until then, I harbored a fair amount of skepticism about “life coaches.”
 After working with one, I experienced firsthand the value of thoughtful, structured coaching.